Sorry, you need to enable JavaScript to visit this website.

 • The position of volunteers is similar to that of other employees of organisations providing social services.

-Strategic goals in the field of youth volunteering are also declared by the Ministry of Education, Youth and Sports (MEYS) in its Youth Strategy 2020 (see Chapters 2.3).
+Strategic goals in the field of youth volunteering are also declared by the Ministry of Education, Youth and Sports (MEYS) in its Youth Strategy 2020.
+There is no follow-up strategy in 2024 (see Chapters 2.3).

 One specific possibility of state volunteering is in the Army Reserves:

-• Aktivní zálohy (Army Reserves) is created based on the Act no. 585/2004 Sb. on Army Obligations and its Arrangement (Army Law) and Act no. 45/2016 Sb. on the service of soldiers in reserve valid since 1st of July 2016.
+• Aktivní zálohy (Army Reserves) is created based on the Act no. 585/2004 Sb. on Army Obligations and its Arrangement (Army Law) and Act no. 45/2016 Sb. on the service of soldiers in reserve valid since 1 July 2016.

 • According to the legislation, a soldier in Reserve is a citizen who has reached at least 18 years of age and who voluntarily assumes the military obligation and successfully passes a six-week military training.